Top 10 Miniature Duck Breeds

 6. Miniature Silver Appleyard Duck

-Tom Bartlett, a man who lived throughout the 1980s, was the one who came up with the idea of creating a little version of the ordinary Silver Appleyard duck.
+Tom Bartlett, a man who lived throughout the 1980s, came up with the idea of creating a little version of the ordinary Silver Appleyard duck.

 The standard Silver Appleyard is nearly twice as large as the miniature version of the garden.
 They are a breed of small ducks that are quite adorable and have personalities full of life and devotion.